TeteV/AcampadasOC/README.md

   * **Interactive elements:** In the prototype you will find the buttons as interactive elements, in each of the majority of windows, in some, they will be a button to complete the reservas search, in others they will be arrows to move between elements of a slideshow, or in another to display the menu.

 * **Data presentation:** In this case, when talking about the presentation of data, I think I should emphasize precisely the last window, which is where I specify information about the reservations, there what I do is precisely divide the content into different sections, from the location of said reservation, a brief description of how many people are going, how many cars are going to be used, etc.

+# Aditional content
+once the app is running you must to create an account and login to enjoy it

 ## Made with
 [Php Storm](https://www.jetbrains.com/es-es/phpstorm/) Website.\